 Causes Of Plant Disease

-There can be various reasons of plant disease.
+There can be various reasons for plant disease.
 Generally pathogen causes disease.
 Besides pathogen there also can be environmental factors that are responsible for various diseases of plants.
 So the causal agents of plant disease can be classified into two groups-

 These inanimate factors include: